dstemple7/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A: The DOM is a document object model which is basically an object that represents a website construction which can then be manipulated by JS or other languages.

 2. What is an event?

+A: An event is when a user interacts with a website, e.g. clicking, scrolling, or hitting a certain key.

 3. What is an event listener?

+A: An event listener attaches functionality to an element that pays attention to see if a user does an event (e.g. click) and then does something if so (e.g. change a background color).

 4. Why would we convert a NodeList into an Array?

+A: Array methods (e.g. .map, .forEach, .filter) cannot be used on NodeLists but they can on the data from a NodeList if it is converted into an Array.

 5. What is a component?

+A: A component is a piece of code (e.g. may be HTML, CSS, and JS) that can be reused to do accomplish a certain thing, e.g. create a button, which may be used multiple times and may be used on multiple pages or repos.

 ### Git Set up